 Breast Cancer awareness in India

 Indian women need to be aware of both modifiable and non-modifiable risk factors for breast cancer to adopt appropriate practices for prevention.
-There is an urgent call for more effective nation- and state-wide cancer literacy programmes, as well as engagements with community-level organisations and the health system.
-With wide variations in the state-level burden, a coordinated, intensive health promotion intervention programme on risk factors, prevention, screening and management for breast cancer is prudent.
+There is an urgent call for more effective nation- and state-wide cancer literacy programs, as well as engagements with community-level organizations and the health system, with wide variations in the state-level burden, a coordinated, intensive health promotion intervention program on risk factors, prevention, screening and management for breast cancer is prudent.

-Training on the latest evidence regarding breast cancer risk factors should be offered to healthcare providers and community workers to raise their cancer literacy so they can then transmit this knowledge to other sections of the society.
-Continuing medical education programmes with enhanced emphasis on breast cancer in the curricula of nursing at institutional level and other healthcare training institutions should be a priority for women’s health in the country.
+Training on the latest evidence regarding breast cancer risk factors should be offered to healthcare providers and community workers to raise their cancer literacy so they can then transmit this knowledge to other sections of the society, continuing medical education programs with enhanced emphasis on breast cancer in the curricula of nursing at institutional level and other healthcare training institutions should be a priority for women’s health in the country.